Stena Embla ferry current position

 - Guide dogs travel for free and are allowed on all passenger decks and in the owners' cabin (but must wear a harness or jacket).

 On STENA ferries serving Scandinavian routes (to Sweden, Norway, Latvia) must have valid EU pet passport with standard information about the animal's identity, vaccinations (other treatments).
 Pets also must have approved microchip (or tattoo) and rabies vaccination by an authorized veterinarian.
-Pets travelling to Norway must be treated for tapeworm.
+Pets traveling to Norway must be treated for tapeworm.
 Passengers with pets must arrive at the port at least 1-hour prior to departure.

 On STENA ferries to England and Ireland, passengers with pets must arrive at the port at least 2 hours prior departure.
 For all other routes, this time is 1 - 1,5 hours.
 All animals are subject to the UK Pet Travel scheme rules and must be at least 15 weeks old.
-EU pet passport and microchips are required.
+EU pet passports and microchips are required.
 Car passengers can ferry up to 5 animals (per vehicle).
-These cars receive a coloured hanger (placed on the windscreen rear-view mirror until customs are cleared in each port).
+These cars receive a colored hanger (placed on the windscreen rear-view mirror until customs are cleared in each port).
 Pets in vehicles must remain inside at all times.
 Foot passengers are allowed up to 5 pets, but pre-booking an onboard kennel is required.
-Children travelling with an animal must be 16 years old.
-When travelling with 6 or more animals, they must be at least 6 months old.
+Children traveling with an animal must be 16 years old.
+When traveling with 6 or more animals, they must be at least 6 months old.

 All STENA ships have onboard kennels, of which 7x big (100x97x94 cm), 2x medium-sized (100x64x108 cm) and 16x small (100x65x50 cm).
 All cabins provide TV monitoring of the kennels.
 Visits of the pet during the voyage are recommended.

 Follows a list of car decks related safety procedures: